-Kind of data gathered: Progress monitoring reports on skill levels before and after breaks.
+Data gathered: Progress monitoring reports on skill levels before and after breaks.
 Information on how long it takes for a student to relearn what was lost.
 Results of tests given before and after breaks.

-■ Mastery - When a student is learning a crucial skill or series of steps necessary for the mastery of a skill, or when a student has not yet completed the number of repetitions necessary to master a skill and there is a break in the educational programming this would mean that student would have to re-learn all the necessary steps for mastery from the beginning.
+• Mastery - When a student is learning a crucial skill or series of steps necessary for the mastery of a skill, or when a student has not yet completed the number of repetitions necessary to master a skill and there is a break in the educational programming.
+The student would have to relearn all the necessary steps for mastery from the beginning.